Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Lifetime of tokens

 To obtain a first insight into the characteristics of tokens and liquidity pools, we introduce the concept of \textit{lifetime}.
 We define the lifetime of a token in the following way: A token begins its lifetime at the block where its smart contract has been deployed, while it ends its lifetime in the last block where it emits any Event.
 Similarly, a liquidity pool begins its lifetime at the block where the PairCreated event is emitted, and it ends in the last block where the liquidity pool' smart contract emits any Event.

-Figure~\ref{fig:cdf_lifetime} shows the CDF of tokens' lifetime and liquidity pools' lifetime in Ethereum (blue lines) and BSC (yellow lines).
+Fig.~\ref{fig:cdf_lifetime} shows the CDF of tokens' lifetime and liquidity pools' lifetime on Ethereum (blue lines) and BSC (yellow lines).
 Tokens and liquidity pools are shown with solid and dashed lines, respectively.
-The slope of the curves tells that the lifetime of the tokens in BSC are generally shorter than the lifetime of the tokens in Ethereum.
+The slope of the curves tells that the lifetime of the tokens in BSC is generally shorter than the lifetime of the tokens in Ethereum.
 Consider that BSC is a young blockchain, with slightly more than two years of activity (released on 2020-04-20), while Ethereum is more than seven years old (released on 2015-07-30).
 The longevity of Ethereum is also visible by the long tail of its tokens in the CDF.
-Nonetheless, it is apparent that Ethereum hosts tokens that tend to be more solid and long-lasting.
+Nonetheless, it seems that Ethereum's tokens that tend to be more solid and long-lasting.
 This difference is smaller when we look at liquidity pools.
-Indeed, PancakeSwap, that handles about 97\% of the liquidity pools in BSC, was born only four months after the release of Uniswap V2.
-The reader can also observe that, in general, the lifetime of the liquidity pools is shorter than the lifetime of the tokens.
-This is not surprising.
-Indeed, a liquidity pool needs both tokens involved to be created in advance.
-Thus, the lifetime of a liquidity pool can be maximum as long as the lifetime of the younger token.

-From the CDF, we can also note a few additional interesting facts, particularly when looking at the first 24 hours of the life of tokens and liquidity pools.
+Indeed, PancakeSwap, which handles about 97\% of the liquidity pools in BSC, was born only four months after the release of Uniswap V2.
+From the CDF, we can also note a few additional interesting facts, particularly when we look at the first 24 hours of the life of tokens and liquidity pools.

-\mypara{A significant fraction of tokens are never active.} Looking at the zoomed image in the center of Figure~\ref{fig:cdf_lifetime}~(b), it is possible to see that a significant fraction of tokens have a lifetime of zero, meaning that the token is active only in 1 block when it was created.
+\mypara{A significant fraction of tokens is never active.} Looking at the zoomed image in the center of Fig.~\ref{fig:cdf_lifetime}~(b), it is possible to see that a significant fraction of tokens have a lifetime of length zero, meaning that the token is active only in one block, when it was created.
 This phenomenon is more common in Ethereum, with 104,836 out of 323,863 (32.4\%) tokens that belong to this category, against 167,318 out of 1,078,016 (15.5\%) in BSC.
 In the following, we refer to the tokens that last only one block as \textit{1-block tokens}, while to the other tokens as \textit{active tokens}.
-We find 910,698 and 219,027 active tokens in BSC and Ethereum, respectively.
+We find 910,698 and 219,027 active tokens on BSC and Ethereum, respectively.
 Table~\ref{tab:bsc_eth_short_lifetime} succinctly reports on these statistics.